-Return type float, or if variations are given, tuple of nominal as well as upper and lower variation net_variations (variations='all', subtract_nominal=False, relative=False)
+Return type float, or if variations are given, tuple of nominal as well as upper and lower variation

+'''

+net_variations (variations='all', subtract_nominal=False, relative=False)

+'''

-Return upper and lower net heights variation of the histogram as a tuple.
+Return upper and lower net areas variation of the histogram as a tuple.

-@variations should be a sequence of considered variation names or the string 'all' @subtract_nominal: if True, return the differences with respect to the nominal heights @relative: if True, divide by the nominal heights CAUTION: this method cannot yet deal with systematic uncertainties for which the up- and down-shift lie on the same side of the nominal.
+@variations should be a sequence of considered variation names or the string 'all' @subtract\nominal: if True, return the differences with respect to the nominal areas @relative: if True, divide by the nominal areas set\heights (heights)

+CAUTION: this method cannot yet deal with systematic uncertainties for which the up- and down-shift lie on the same side of the nominal.
 This is because the variations are fundamentally treated independently of each other, so there is no sense of the up- and down-shift being related to the same underlying uncertainty source.